This section contains documents that inform the public about policy positions that B’nai Brith has taken on key topical issues.

 Opposing Nazi Glorification at Home and Abroad

-The B’nai Brith Commitment to Combatting Racism
+The B’nai Brith Commitment to Combating Racism

-Combatting Anti-Israel Bias at the United Nations – What Actions Can Canada Take?
+Combating Anti-Israel Bias at the United Nations – What Actions Can Canada Take?

 B’nai Brith Renews Call for the G7 to Act on Antisemitism Confronting Antisemitism